spilman6/courses/pages/modern-javascript/higher-order-functions.md

 ```
 In the future, we are going to see a bunch of ways that we can write small reusable functions like this.

-> [!Important] The `forEach` method does not return anything, and it does not modify the original array.
+> [!NOTE] The `forEach` method does not return anything, and it does not modify the original array.

 # Filter